How to watch Rafael Nadal and Novak Djokovic play at the 2024 Paris Olympics

-Tennis fans — and all sports fans — will be treated to the renewal of a legendary rivalry on Monday, July 29, as Novak Djokovic and Rafael Nadal face off in the second round of the Olympic singles competition.
+Tennis fans — and all sports fans — were treated to the renewal of a legendary rivalry on Monday, July 29, as Novak Djokovic and Rafael Nadal faced off in the second round of the Olympic singles competition.
+The Serbian defeated “the King of Clay” at Roland-Garros, and will next face Stefano Tsitsipas of Greece in the quarterfinals on Thursday, August 1 at 1:00 p.m.
+ET.

-Here’s how to watch when the Serbian and “The King of Clay” meet at Roland-Garros.
+Djokovic and Tsitsipas have faced off 13 times, with Djokovic winning 11 of those matches.
+Djokovic’s victories over Tsitsipas include the 2021 French Open and 2023 Australian Open.

 How many times have Nadal and Djokovic played?